inivekin/abosa/abosa.typ

 with no triage for which is first and pulls us to coordinates at tangent to the path traversed.
-I'll fight the fall to where you seemed and move in actuality to where that light of you had beamed, to reach a simultaniety.
 At edge where light accumulates, and futures seem to stand in line, null geodesic unabates